-Teacher's Notes: How to conduct the lesson about moving around the Moon Pro Preview
+Teacher's Notes: How to conduct the lesson on moving around the Moon Pro Preview

 To access the full video please subscribe to FLLCasts.com